ArchithaKV/MiniProject_C/1_Requirements/README.md

 To improve customer efficiency and customer satisfaction with billing.

 ## HOW
-Implemented using files,pointers and other C programming fucntionalities.
+Implemented using structures, files and other C programming fucntionalities.

 # Detail requirements